loxilb-io/loxilbdocs/docs/ha-deploy.md

 How to deploy loxilb with High Availability
 ========
 This article describes different scenarios about how to deploy loxilb with High Availability.
-Before continuing to this page, all readers are advised to have a basic understanding about [kube-loxilb](https://loxilb-io.github.io/loxilbdocs/kube-loxilb/) and the different [NAT modes](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/nat.md) supported by loxilb.
+Before continuing to this page, all readers are advised to have a basic understanding about [kube-loxilb](https://loxilb-io.github.io/loxilbdocs/kube-loxilb/) and the different [NAT modes](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/nat.md) supported by loxilb. loxilb can run in-cluster or external to kubernetes cluster depending on architectural choices.
+For this documentation, we have assumed an incluster deployment wherever applicable but similar configuration should suffice for and external deployment as well.

 * [Scenario 1 -  Flat L2 Networking (active-backup)](https://github.com/loxilb-io/loxilbdocs/edit/main/docs/ha-deploy.md#scenario-1----flat-l2-networking-active-backup)
 * [Scenario 2 -  L3 network (active-backup mode using BGP)](https://github.com/loxilb-io/loxilbdocs/edit/main/docs/ha-deploy.md#scenario-2----l3-network-active-backup-mode-using-bgp)